URL "Prettifying" and Encryption

 It’s also possible to use a ‘pretty’ version of this command which doesn’t require URL encoding:

-- Click on ‘add’ in the right-side menu:
+- Click on ‘add’ in the right-hand menu:

-- When you click ‘OK’, you’re done! (no IISReset or application pool is necessary)
+- When you click ‘OK’, you should be done!
+No IISReset or application pool refresh is necessary.

 - When post/redirect/get is disabled and you start an interview using a pretty link, the browser will show a non-pretty link once the interview is started.